 Match the loan term to the life of what you are buying.
 Do not finance a five-year asset with a six-month advance, and do not take a ten-year loan for a one-month cash gap.
 Then compare on total payback and the real periodic payment, not the headline rate alone.

-Because The Broker Shop puts 50+ lenders in competition for your file, you can often see short- and long-term offers side by side and pick the structure that fits your cash flow.
+Because The Broker Shop matches you to the funders whose guidelines you meet for your file, you can often see short- and long-term offers side by side and pick the structure that fits your cash flow.
 Checking your options won't affect your credit score.

 See what you qualify for